Blog

 Politics and Investing

-Even though the stock market has risen during the Trump presidency the market probably would have done better if Trump had not been President.
-In particular, his decision to disrupt our global trade markets with irrational tariffs definitely had bad economic side effects.
-The pandemic’s negative impact on the economy masked this bad decision making by the Trump administration.
+Even though the stock market rose when Trump was re-elected, the market probably would have done better in the long run if Trump had not been President.
+In particular, his decision to disrupt our global trade markets with irrational tariffs definitely is going to have bad economic side effects.
+The solid nature of the Biden economy impact so far has masked this bad decision making by the Trump administration.

 Market Commentary

-At this time (mid -2021) the stock market seems to be overpriced.
+At this time (early -2025) the stock market seems to be overpriced.
 That is, PE levels are at the high end of their historic range.
-This is probably due to excessive liquidity injected into the economic system fromĀ efforts by Congress and the Federal Reserve to save the economy from the economic slowdown due to the pandemic.
-The cash has to be invested somewhere and the best investment in the past year was in the stock market, particularly when there was low inflation.
-However, inflation in the short term is rising.
-As economic activity is picking up, as the pandemic abates and the country attempts to get back to normalcy, there are shortages.
-It is getting difficult to get workers, laid off at the start of the pandemic, to come back to work.
-The supply chain is experiencing shortages and important commodity prices are rising.
+This is probably due to excessive liquidity injected into the economic system from efforts by Congress and the Federal Reserve to save the economy from the previous economic slowdown.
+The cash has to be invested somewhere and the best investment in the past year was in the stock market.
+However, inflation after a short term rise, is now refusing to go back to the Fed’s goal.
+As economic activity remains solid, Trump’s tariffs loom.
 When this has occurred in the past the stock market has been vulnerable to a correction.
-Most economists are predicting a growing economy in the next year, with unemployment dropping and production improving, in spite of this a correction is very feasible.
+Most economists are predicting a growing economy in the next year, with unemployment remaining low and production improving, in spite of this a correction is very feasible, due to Trump’s erratic behavior (tariffs, handling of Gaza, efforts to end the War in the Ukraine, without Ukraine, Panama Canal, Greenland, dismantling of government without legal authority, etc).